lfe/blog/src/_posts/2015-05-26-1112-creating-servers-with-the-gen_server-behaviour.md

 * We made some API calls -- these were passed on to our callback module by the underlying OTP infrastructure.
 * We got results for our API functions which made ``call``s.
-* We got a simple and reassuring ``ok`` for our API functions which mae ``cast``s.
+* We got a simple and reassuring ``ok`` for our API functions which make ``cast``s.
-* When we skipped the API functions and passed an unepxected message to our callbacks directly via ``gen_server:call``, we got the error we defined for unknown messages.
+* When we skipped the API functions and passed an unexpected message to our callbacks directly via ``gen_server:call``, we got the error we defined for unknown messages.